MicrosoftDocs/biztalk-docs/biztalk/core/peoplesoft-enterprise-adapter.md

 [Importing binding file](../core/deploying-biztalk-adapter-for-peoplesoft-enterprise.md) discusses how to import your application binding file into BizTalk Administration, and goes over any limitations.

 ## Exception handling
-[Use BizTalk Server Exception Handling](../core/using-biztalk-server-exception-handling2.md) provides guidance on adding different shapes to your orchestration to handle exceptions.
+[Use Exception Handling](../core/using-biztalk-server-exception-handling2.md) provides guidance on adding different shapes to your orchestration to handle exceptions.

 ## Troubleshooting
-[Troubleshooting PeopleSoft](../core/troubleshooting-peoplesoft.md) describes some common errors and situations, and discusses Event Tracing for Windows.
+[Troubleshooting](../core/troubleshooting-peoplesoft.md) describes some common errors and situations, and discusses Event Tracing for Windows.

 ## Component interfaces
-[Technical Reference for PeopleSoft Enterprise](../core/technical-reference-for-peoplesoft-enterprise.md) provides details on the methods, and generating XML to test your orchestrations.
+[Reference](../core/technical-reference-for-peoplesoft-enterprise.md) provides details on the methods, and generating XML to test your orchestrations.

 ## UI guidance
 [UI Reference](../core/ui-reference-for-biztalk-adapter-for-peoplesoft-enterprise.md) provides details on the dialog boxes and wizards used by this adapter.